11 Top-Rated Attractions & Things to Do in Snowdonia

 Location: National Park Offices, Penrhyndeudraeth, Gwynedd

-Hafod Eryri: Britain's Highest Visitor's Centre
+2. Visit Hafod Eryri: Britain's Highest Visitor Center

-Editor's Pick Snowdon Mountain Railway

 Location: Snowdon Mountain Railway Snowdon summit, Caernarfon

 The views along this very steep route are wonderful, and many people use the train to carry them up the mountain just so they can walk back down.
-Afterwards, be sure to spend a little time in the main station in Llanberis, where you can enjoy refreshments as well as a movie about the journey up Snowdon (kids' movies are also shown.
+Afterward, be sure to spend a little time in the main station in Llanberis, where you can enjoy refreshments, as well as a movie about the journey up Snowdon; kids' movies are also shown.